f-julie/bd-polymorphism-interfaces-incrementer-synchronizer/README.md

   that are declared to be of interface types.
 (If not, ask your group for help!)

-### Commit & Push
+## Commit & Push

-Commit your changes to the same and push to remote.
+Commit your changes and push to remote.